maheshwarishivam/speedifii/README.md

 # SpeediFii PHP Framework

-Speedifii PHP Framework was created to reduct the time to market for modern day applications.
+Speedifii PHP Framework was created to reduce the time to market for modern day applications.

 Features: